fluffy-bunny/sarulabsdi/README.md

 ## funcs in the DI
 You can register funcs in the di and those funcs can be injected into objects.
 All funcs are Singletons.
+You can register MANY funcs of the same TYPE, and when you request 1 it will be the last one added.
+You can request MANY, and that will return all the funcs of the TYPE.

 ### Add time.Now
 ```go